 Step 1: Earn a degree

-This step is important for anyone looking to be a small business owner and if it’s a daycare you’re after, an early childhood education leadership degree is the place to start.
+This is a valuable step for any aspiring small business owner.
+If it’s a daycare you’re launching, an early childhood education degree is a great place to start.

-A degree is more than passing grades and a signed piece of paper; it’s about distinguishing yourself among your competitors.
-It’s about gaining the knowledge and experience from professionals who have gone before you and the insights from peers walking next to you.
+A degree is more than passing grades and a signed piece of paper.
+It’s about distinguishing yourself among your competitors.
+It’s about gaining the knowledge and experience from professionals who have gone before you.
+It’s about learning insights from peers walking next to you.

 It’s the peace of mind knowing you’re making decisions that will benefit your business down the road and attract those who are looking for what you have to offer.
 As you start your journey to opening a daycare, don’t let this first step be one you overlook.